nezanuha/markdown-text-editor/README.md

 ## Usage

-Import the `markdownEditor` class from nezanuha/markdown-editor:
+Import the `markdownEditor` class from markdown-text-editor:

 ```
-import { markdownEditor } from "nezanuha/markdown-editor";
+import { markdownEditor } from "markdown-text-editor";
 ```

 ### Basic Example: